tswayne/hapi-water/README.md

   * host: The database host
   * port: The database port (optional)
 * modelPath: Path to the directory where your models are defined.
+* modelDefaults: Object.
+Any [model settings](https://sailsjs.com/documentation/concepts/models-and-orm/model-settings) that will apply to all models.
+  * Great for setting default primaryKey, datastore, fetchRecordsOnUpdate, fetchRecordsOnCreate
+  * Will be overridden by specific model settings

 ## Contributing
 Pull requests or issues welcome!